husseinhareb/dotfiles--Awesome-/README.md

 Note:If the icons didn't load try installing Symbols Nerd Fonts

 Note:Don't forget to make the bash files executable by using

+Note:You should add your city and an API key in the python script, you can get one for free from [here](https://openweathermap.org/)